naiwaiyan/ansible_testing/README.md

 # ansible_testing

-That is my fucking Ansible lab
+That is my ansible-Lab for infra